govau/content-guide/_accessibility-inclusivity/video-accessibility.md

 - mobility --- for example, restricted keyboard access
 - flickering and moving content
 - language difficulty
-- non-conducive environments --- for example a noisy environment or a workplace where the sound disturbs colleagues
+- the user's environment --- for example a noisy location or a workplace where the sound disturbs colleagues

 ### Provide a transcript and closed captions